mooreaz92/bank_campaign_optimizer/README.md

 <br>
 </br>
     - The customer's current financial situation is another important missing factor.
 If the customer is in a good financial situation with a solid balance sheet, they are more likely to subscribe to a term deposit as they are more likely to have the liquid assets to invest.
-    - We could only loosely infer this based off of the customer's education level and job.
+    - We could only loosely infer this based on the customer's education level and job.
 This is not a good way to determine the customer's current financial situation for two reasons:
         - A customer with a high education level and a high paying job could still be in a bad financial situation if they have a lot of debt from student loans or a mortgage, and
         - As we saw in the EDA, the education level and job are categorical variables that within themselves could have a lot of variation not detailed in this dataset (i.e., many of the jobs were just labeled 'admin' or 'blue-collar' and not specific enough to determine the customer's financial situation)
 <br>